-Action research is a disciplined process of inquiry conducted by and for those taking action.
+Action research is a disciplined process of inquiry conducted by and for those acting.
 The primary reason for engaging in action research is to assist the "actor" in improving and/or refining his or her actions.

-It is initiated to address a social issue or solve an immediate problem or action as a result of findings, set within a long term progressive, cyclical or reflective process.
+It is initiated to address a social issue or solve an immediate problem or action because of findings, set within a long-term progressive, cyclical or reflective process.